Feliz-SZK/Linux-Decoded/Fix libc6-dev : Breaks: libgcc-9-dev (< 9.3.0-5~) but 9.2.1-8 is to be installed.md

-### Well, this kind of unmet dependency occures mostly when you mess around with the sources list.
+### Well, this kind of unmet dependency occurs mostly when you mess around with the sources list.

 ***now, if you're running a stable release of distro and used the unstable sources to install somethin, please add that too. else, some other dependency may occur too.***